gnugat/knowledge/tips/symfony2-requirements-on-debian-like.md

     sudo apt-get install php5 php5-curl php5-intl php-apc

-The following extenstions are required:
+The following extensions are required:

 * `intl` for the `Symfony/ICU` component;
 * `apc` to improve performances.